-"Sushi Nakamura" has been attracting a great number of gourmands to Roppongi, Tokyo since the restaurant opened its doors for business in 2000.
+""Sushi Nakamura"" has been attracting a great number of gourmands to Roppongi, Tokyo since the restaurant opened its doors for business in 2000.
 Owner Masanori Nakamura spent about 10 years training in Japanese restaurants and sushi shops from the time he was 19 years old, before going independent.
 He is basically self-taught in sushi, having researched secret ways of slicing the fish in order to achieve a sense of unity between the fish and the vinegared rice, together with various preparation methods in the aim of establishing a new style of Edomae-sushi.
-His unique style of sushi and hors d’oeuvres, which was born from his earnest efforts, has earned him a solid reputation, and in 2008, "Sushi Nakamura" was awarded a Michelin 1-star.
+His unique style of sushi and hors d’oeuvres, which was born from his earnest efforts, has earned him a solid reputation, and in 2008, ""Sushi Nakamura"" was awarded a world gourmet guide award.

 *The availability of this webpage does not guarantee that the restaurant presented provides services in English, unless otherwise stated.
 Please be aware that English services may also depend on staff availability at the restaurant.